Cerebras/modelzoo/modelzoo/transformers/pytorch/gpt3/configs/Cerebras_GPT/README.md

 * Optimizer: AdamW, (β1, β2) = (0.9, 0.95), adam_eps = 1e−8 (1e−9 for larger models)
 * Positional Encoding: Learned
 * Language: English
-* Learn more: Dense Scaling Laws Paper for training procedure, config files, and details on how to use.
+* Learn more: [Cerebras-GPT Paper](https://arxiv.org/abs/2304.03208) for training procedure, config files, and details on how to use.

-*NOTE:* All models use `batch_size` loss scaling with `loss_weight: 1/2048` which is the MSL of the data.
-This is different from the actual runs which uses `num_tokens` loss scaling.
-However, numerically they should produce the same output.

 **Contact**: To ask questions about Cerebras-GPT models, join the Cerebras Discord, and post them in **#scaling-laws-release.**

+*NOTE:* The `muP` configs will be available in the later Model Zoo release.

 <br><br>